temporalio/documentation/docs/typescript/logging.md

 ## Monitoring SDK metrics

-We are in the process of building out our SDK metrics capabilities, for now please observe standard monitoring practices on your Workers in production (CPU, memory utilization, health checks).
+We are in the process of building out our SDK metrics capabilities.
+For now, please observe standard monitoring practices on your Workers in production (CPU, memory utilization, health checks).

-## OpenTelemetry Tracing
+## OpenTelemetry tracing

-The instrumentation sample posted at the top of this page shows how to use the SDK's built-in OpenTelemetry tracing to trace everything from starting a Workflow from a client to Workflow execution to running an Activity from that Workflow.
+The [`interceptors-opentelemetry`](https://github.com/temporalio/samples-typescript/tree/main/interceptors-opentelemetry) sample shows how to use the SDK's built-in OpenTelemetry tracing to trace everything from starting a Workflow to Workflow Execution to running an Activity from that Workflow.

-The built-in tracing uses [protobuf message headers](https://github.com/temporalio/api/blob/b2b8ae6592a8730dd5be6d90569d1aea84e1712f/temporal/api/workflowservice/v1/request_response.proto#L161) to propagate the tracing information from the client to the Workflow and from the Workflow to its successors (when continued as new), children and Activities.
+The built-in tracing uses protobuf message headers (like [this one](https://github.com/temporalio/api/blob/b2b8ae6592a8730dd5be6d90569d1aea84e1712f/temporal/api/workflowservice/v1/request_response.proto#L161) when starting a Workflow) to propagate the tracing information from the client to the Workflow and from the Workflow to its successors (when Continued As New), children, and Activities.
-All of these executions will be linked with a single trace ID and will have the proper parent->child span relation.
+All of these executions are linked with a single trace ID and have the proper parent->child span relation.

-Tracing is compatible between the different Temporal SDKs as long as compatible context propagators are used.
+Tracing is compatible between different Temporal SDKs as long as compatible [context propagators](https://opentelemetry.lightstep.com/core-concepts/context-propagation/) are used.

+### Context propagation

 The TypeScript SDK uses the global OpenTelemetry propagator.

-To extend default and include the jaeger propagator, follow these steps:
+To extend the default ([Trace Context](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-core/README.md#w3ctracecontextpropagator-propagator) and [Baggage](https://github.com/open-telemetry/opentelemetry-js/blob/main/packages/opentelemetry-core/README.md#baggage-propagator) propagators) to also include the [Jaeger propagator](https://www.npmjs.com/package/@opentelemetry/propagator-jaeger), follow these steps:

 - `npm i @opentelemetry/propagator-jaeger`